Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

 kamal app logs

-• Also, you can use kamal env push to push your environment variables and kamal traefik reboot to reboot traefik.
-Please check kamal traefik help for more information.
+You can also use kamal env push to update environment variables and kamal traefik reboot to restart Traefik.
+See kamal traefik help for more options.

 Listen to this podcast where DHH talks about Rails and Kamal.